emreYbs/PatikaDev-PicusSecurityBootcamp/Week3(30Mayıs-6Haziran)/Coursera/Ideas for Assignment.md

 and there are some major problems security teams need to overcome in using EDRs.

 - First of all, EDR is not a plug-and-play solution.
 Aligning default EDR policies to organizational needs and building an adequate rule-base takes time.
 Defining the scope of telemetry, deciding what threats to detect first, identifying what assets to protect first are challenging.

 - After creating a rule base, keeping EDR configurations up-to-date against new attack techniques is not so straightforward.
 You have to set the right priorities.
 Not every attack may be relevant or pose a high-risk.
 Overpopulating EDRs with detection rules can create a flood of low-priority alerts, false positives, and as a result, alert fatigue.
 The number of alerts may go over organizational capacities, and process load may delay alert generation.

 - On the flip side, not having enough detection rules will result in gaps.
 Avoiding alerts may mean missing some critical events.
 Security teams do need to strike a fine balance here.

 - Moreover, changes on endpoints, such as operating system and application updates, new and retired applications, and access policies impact the efficacy of the existing detection policies.

+# Solutions ( oku ve ödevde özetle)

+Planning

+### The first stage is Planning.
+In this stage, you can identify the detection gaps in your EDR by using the detection analytics function of a comprehensive BAS solution.
+How can you prioritize detection gaps in EDRs?

+- BAS solutions map simulated threats to the MITRE ATT&CK framework.
+Simulate threats, map the created alerts to the ATT&CK techniques, and identify your weakest techniques.
+So, you can shortlist MITRE ATT&CK techniques that have the lowest detection rates.
+-
+- It is also a quick win to start with logged but not alerted attacks.
+Simulate the threats shortlisted in the gap analysis, identify threats that we have logs but no alerts.
+If you have required logs for a TTP, it will be more straightforward to write alert rules for this threat.

+Development

+### The second phase is Development, which includes the Design, Implementation, and Test & Validate phases.

+- Firstly, you should identify the logs to have the required data visibility for threats.

+- Then, you can start implementing the rules.
+ -- As a quick win, you can identify built-in but not activated rules by the vendor of the EDR.
+ -- You can also utilize third-party rule libraries.
+For example, Picus Mitigation Library includes more than 1,000 detection rules with the relevant detailed thread information.
+It decreases your time-to-response, especially in outbreaks.
+ -- As another option, you can develop your own rules if you have the required resources.

+- Testing and validating rules are also important to find whether the rule can detect the intended threat and whether it gives false positive or false negative results.
+ -- You can use peer or third-party reviews to validate your analytics.
+Of course, you can automate this test and validation face by using the Detection Analytics function of a comprehensive BAS solution.
+ -- In addition to determining false positives and false negatives, it is important to determine performance problems.

+ Breach and Attack Simulation (BAS) platforms, can help solving these problems.
+Picus Security has an efficient Breach and Attack Simulation platform.
+The Picus BAS is an end-to-end Security Control Validation Platform.
+Picus provides a rich threat context for cyber defense teams by giving actionable Threat Intelligence.
+Threats and threat groups are merging and different actor vectors occur.
+So updated threat intelligence is a must for an attack breach attack simulation.
+ So, identifing problems and also giving actionable insights via these threat intelligence will be more efficient.

+ Actionable alert rules and required log sources enable fast response to the detection gaps in user's environment.